16 Top-Rated Weekend Getaways in Connecticut

 A hot spot for summer fun, Old Saybrook is just as beautiful, and enjoyable, at all times of the year.
-A small town overflowing with quintessential New England charm, this is where weekenders come to unwind and inhale the fresh, salty sea air.
+One of the best small towns in Connecticut, this charmer overflows with quintessential New England charm, this is where weekenders come to unwind and inhale the fresh, salty sea air.

 Check out a performance at the Katharine Hepburn Cultural Arts Center, soak up history at General William Hart House, and get inspired by impressionist art at the Florence Griswold Museum.